Adams Stirling PLC

 - Emergency (to address emergencies, no notice required)

-b.
 Closed (executive session) Meetings.
-Members cannot attend due to confidential nature of topics discussed.
-Executive sessions can be held before or after an open board meeting or as a stand alone meeting on a different day from an open meeting provided 2-day's notice is given (unless it's an emergency executive session meeting).
-Executive session meetings can be in-person or virtual (Zoom) meetings.
+Members cannot attend due to the confidential nature of the topics discussed.
+Executive sessions can be held before or after an open board meeting or as a stand-alone meeting on a different day from an open meeting, provided two days' notice is given (unless it's an emergency executive session meeting).
+They can be in-person or virtual (Zoom) meetings.

-a.
-Annual Meetings.
-Required by the governing documents for the election of directors.
+1. Annual Meetings.
+Annual meetings are required by the governing documents for the election of directors.

-b.
-Special Meetings.
-Held for a specific purpose to vote on a matter presented to the membership such as (i) amendment governing document; (ii) approving special assessments; (iii) granting exclusive use easements; and (iv) recall elections.
+2. Special Meetings.
+Special membership meetings are held for a specific purpose to vote on a matter, such as (i) amending governing documents, (ii) approving special assessments, (iii) granting exclusive use to common areas, and (iv) removing directors from the board.

 Whenever two or more associations have consolidated any of their functions under a joint neighborhood association or similar organization, members of each participating association shall be (a) entitled to attend all meetings of the joint association other than executive sessions, (b) given reasonable opportunity for participation in those meetings, and (c) entitled to the same access to the joint association’s records as they are to the participating association’s records.
 (Civ.
 Code § 4820.)